PlasmaTi1/Always-Run-Cmd-As-Admin/README.md

-This allows to make so apps including cmd and powershell alsways run as admin
+This allows to make so apps including cmd and powershell always run as admin